 When his ninth son was born, and died, Arjuna was also there in Dwaraka.
 He made a promise to the Brahmins: I shall guard your son or commit self immolation.
 At the time of next delivery, the agitated Brahmin came to Arjuna.
 Training his bow and arrows, Arjuna made all arrangements to protect Brahmin’s tenth son.
 Sanctified by many mantras, Arjuna’s arrows constructed a fence around the labour room.
 A child took birth; but it too died after some time.
 Brahmin, then, cursed Arjuna.
 Arjuna scouted through all the three worlds and even the netherworlds in search of the Brahmin’s dead son, but he could not find him anywhere.
 Ultimately accepting his failure and as per his promise, Arjuna proceeded to immolate himself.

 Meanwhile, Lord Krishna too learned about Arjuna’s vow and stopped him from self- immolation.
 Thereafter, riding a divine chariot, Lord set out with Arjuna, towards west.
 Beyond the limits of cosmos.
-They reached the abode of Lord Vasudev in Tripadvibhuti.
-There Arjuna saw that Lord was present in Purushaottams appearance.
+They reached the abode of Lord Vasudeva in Tripadvibhuti.
+There Arjuna saw that Lord was present in Purushottam appearance.
 Sri Krishna and Arjuna greeted Him.